StephanieOwusu/website/README.md

-# Sample Application for AWS DevOps Course
+# Sample Application for AWS DevOps CICD pipeline

 #updated this file